Hussain Muhammad Ershad: Legacy

-In 1996, he provided his support to the Awami League and helped form a government of consensus although his party sat on the opposition side of the parliament.

-Ershad was released from jail on 9 January 1997 by the government, but only after he provided unconditional support to the Awami League.
-In March 1998, he was approached by a NY, USA based lobby group to get ready for next election.
-Somehow he ignored that opportunity and referred the lobby group to Brig.
-Gen. Illias for further negotiation, thereby losing his opportunity to gain the optimum power to come back in the limelight during 2001 election.
-It is assumed, during 1998 till mid of 2001, he was guided by JP politicians with very little exposure of international lobbies that made him suffer till 1st quarter of 2013.

-In 2008, Ershad supported the Awami League in the December election.
-It was rumored that the party had committed to making him president, but did not.

-Political career since 1991
+Post-presidency political career

 Ershad, is the only high-profile politician to be convicted of corruption and serve a prison sentence.
 Legal complexities tend to prolong the investigation and settlement of the corruption cases against senior politicians in Bangladesh."
 We really don't know what will be the fate of these cases", lawyer Shahdeen Malik told the BBC.

 Ershad lost his membership in parliament owing to his conviction on charges of corruption when his relations with the ruling Awami League subsequently deteriorated.
 He switched his support to his one-time political adversary and main opposition leader, Khaleda Zia forming an anti-government coalition.
-Thus, the questionable court verdict followed.

-Both Khaleda Zia of BNP and Sheikh Hasina of Awami League allied together to oust Ershad.
+Khaleda Zia of the BNP and Sheikh Hasina of the Awami League allied together to oust Ershad.
 Ironically both of these two top parties also allied with him and his Jatiya Party in time of their need to suit their purpose.

 Ershad called President Iajuddin Ahmed three times along with Kazi Zafar Ahmed twice on 23 December not to extend two days time for filing nominations for scheduled 22 January 2007 elections when Awami League and its allies decided to join that elections after long parley of Mukhlesur Rahman Chowdhury with Sheikh Hasina.
-However, for the sake of continuation of democratic process Chowdhury convinced all concerned that without both Awami League and BNP the election will not be credible.
+However, for the sake of continuation of democratic process Chowdhury convinced all concerned that without both Awami League and BNP the election would not be credible.
 On 30 June 2007, Ershad stepped down temporarily from the post of Party chairman, indicating an end to his political career.
-It is speculated that he stepped down under pressure as the Caretaker Government started a series of prosecution and arrest for corruption and criminal charges against political leaders of Awami League and BNP including Sheikh Hasina, Khaleda Zia and Zia's son Tareq Rahman among others.
+It is speculated that he stepped down under pressure as the Caretaker Government started a series of prosecution and arrest for corruption and criminal charges against political leaders of Awami League and BNP including Sheikh Hasina, Khaleda Zia, and Zia's son Tareq Rahman, among others.